MetPX/sarracenia/docs/source/How2Guides/Admin.rst

 -------

-The inter-connection of multiple pumps is done, on the data side, by daisy-chaining sr_sarra and/or sr_sender configurations from one pump to the next.
+The inter-connection of multiple pumps is done, on the data side, by daisy-chaining sarra and/or sender configurations from one pump to the next.

 The *to_clusters*, and *source*  headers are used for routing decisions implemented in the *msg_to_clusters*, and *msg_by_source* plugins respectively to be user by sender or sarra components to limit data transfers between pumps.

 For report routing, the *from_cluster* header is interpreted by the *msg_from_cluster* plugin.
-Report messages are defined in the sr_report(7) man page.
+Report messages are defined in the report(7) man page.
 They are emitted by *consumers* at the end, as well as *feeders* as the notification messages traverse pumps.
-Report messages are posted to the xs\_<user> exchange, and after validation sent to the xreport exchange by the shovel component configurations created by sr_audit.
+Report messages are posted to the xs\_<user> exchange, and after validation sent to the xreport exchange by the shovel component configurations created by *sr3 declare.*

 Messages in xreports destined for other clusters are routed to destinations by manually configured shovels.
 See the Reports_ section for more details.